- <div style="background-image:url(/live/image/gid/60/width/1600/height/300/crop/1/29999_6856950268_ed6442d1ca_o.rev.1450805264.jpg)"/>

 Refunds will not be issued for dismissal, suspension, or expulsion from the College or off-campus program, and no room refunds for removal from campus housing or off-campus program due to judicial sanction.

 Refunds will not be given for students that are declared ineligible to study off-campus due to disciplinary sanctions or academic progress occurring after initial approval.
 Students will be responsible for any withdrawal fees to their program, as well as any cancelled travel and other expenses.

 A student receiving financial aid (scholarship, grant, loan) at Lake Forest may be able to use that aid for an approved semester off-campus program.
 (See NOTES below regarding tuition remission plans, if applicable.)

 Students may carry financial aid to a TOTAL of two semester programs, not including Lake Forest College in the Loop.
 Such aid is guaranteed ONLY for Lake Forest-branded, ACM, and programs on the affiliated off-campus study programs list.
 However, if a student participates in two semesters, one of those semesters MUST be an Exchange.

 Students who earn credit from an approved off-campus program and whose financial aid has been applied to that program may not drop—in whole or in part—any such credit without also fully reimbursing the College for all aid transferred to that program.

 THERE IS NO LAKE FOREST FINANCIAL AID FOR ANY SUMMER PROGRAM.
 Some outside providers or national competitions may provide financial assistance for summer programs.
-Contact Ashley Sinclair for assistance with your applications.
+Contact the Global Engagement Office for assistance with your applications.